ZeroTraceAPI/Amulet-Utility-Plugins/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-## Screenshots
+## Screenshots or video

 (Optional)

+Add screenshots or a video if it helps explain the issue.

 ---

 ## Additional notes

-Anything else that may help reproduce or explain the issue.
+Anything else that may help reproduce, explain, or understand the issue.